 Financial assets classified as FVTPL are measured at fair value with realized and unrealized gains and losses recognized through net loss.
-The Company's cash equivalents and marketable securities are classified as FVTPL.
+The Company's cash equivalents are classified as FVTPL.

 Financial assets classified as amortized cost are initially measured at fair value.
 Subsequently they are measured at amortized cost.
-The Company's cash, and trade and other receivables are classified as loans and receivables.
+The Company's cash, and receivables are classified as loans and receivables.

 Financial assets classified as FVOCI are measured at fair value with unrealized gains and losses recognized in other comprehensive income except for losses in value that are considered other than temporary, in which case the losses are recognized in the statement of loss.
-As at December 31, 2019 and 2018, the Company had no assets classified as FVOCI.
+As at December 31, 2020 and 2019, the Company had no assets classified as FVOCI.

-Notes to the Consolidated Financial Statements For the Years Ended December 31, 2019 and 2018 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2020 and 2019 (Expressed in Canadian dollars)